cristagregg/st558_project2/Report-Sunday.md

 # Modeling

+Now, we will fit two linear regression model, a random forest model, and a boosting model.
+We will use cross-validation to select the best tuning parameters for the ensemble based methods, and then compare all four models using the test MSE.

 ## Linear Regression

 Linear regression is one of the most common methods for modeling.
-It looks at a set of predictors and estimates what will happen to the response if the predictors change.
+It looks at a set of predictors and estimates what will happen to the response if one of the predictors or a combination of predictors change.
 This model is highly interpretable, as it shows us the effect of each individual predictor as well as interactions.
 We can see if the change in the response goes up or down and in what quantity.
-Below we fit two linear regression models.
+The model is chosen by minimizing the squares of the distances between the estimated value and the actual value in the testing set.
+Below we fit two different linear regression models.

 ### Linear Fit 1

 The first model will have a subset of predictors chosen by stepwise selection.
+Once we have chosen an interesting set of predictors, we will use cross-validation to determine the RMSE and R<sup>2</sup>.

 ``` r
 set.seed(10)